 With Water

+To prepare cream of chicken soup with water you simply add the soup to water on a low heat while whisking.
 Put the mixture on the stove and warm gently until it is up to the right temperature, but do not stir too frequently.
+Still, this method is extremely fast and convenient, which is preferred for a good, filling meal.

 With Milk